erickgnclvs/nails-api/README.md

-# Nail Services Marketplace Application
+# Nails

-This is a Spring Boot application that provides the backend API for a nail services marketplace platform.
+This is a Spring Boot application that provides the backend API for a nail tech app.

 ## Prerequisites